Advice and guidance for healthcare practitioners on the health needs of migrant patients.

 If a GP accepts a person as an NHS patient (either full or temporary) and gives the patient an NHS prescription (FP10) then normal charging rules apply.

 Those who have paid the surcharge (or who are exempt from having to pay it or have had the requirement waived) can use the NHS on a similar same basis as an ordinarily resident person while their visa remains valid, although they still need to pay for certain services, including prescriptions, dental treatment, and assisted conception services.

 The surcharge is £150 per year for students and those on Youth Mobility visas and £200 per year for all other visa and immigration applications.
 Dependents have to pay the same amount.

 Some exemptions exist for people who do not need to pay the surcharge, including those:

 - seeking asylum or applying for humanitarian protection (or their dependents)

 - identified as a victim of human trafficking (or their dependents)

 - applying for indefinite leave to remain

-- who the Home Office’s domestic violence concession applies to (or their dependants)
+- who the Home Office’s domestic violence concession applies to (or their dependents)

 - where being made to leave the UK would be against their rights under Article 3 of the European Convention of Human Rights (or their dependents)

 See the Pay for UK healthcare as part of your immigration application page for a full list of exemptions and further information.

 Hospital treatment is free to people classed as ordinarily resident in the UK.
 This is not dependent on nationality, payment of UK taxes, National Insurance contributions, being registered with a GP, having an NHS Number, or owning property in the UK.
 To be considered ordinarily resident, you must be living in the UK on a lawful and properly settled basis for the time being.

 Since 6 April 2015, non-EEA nationals who are subject to immigration control must have the immigration status of indefinite leave to remain (ILR) at the time of treatment and be properly settled, to be considered ‘ordinarily resident’.